How to create multiple timers with Google Home

-One of the Google Home ($129.99 at Dell Home)'s most natural environments is the kitchen, where it can walk you through recipes, suggest cocktails or wine pairings and, of course, let you set hands-free timers.
+One of the Google Home's most natural environments is the kitchen, where it can walk you through recipes, suggest cocktails or wine pairings and, of course, let you set hands-free timers.
 But what if you need multiple timers?
 How do you tell which is which?

 Here is everything you need to know about timers with Google Home.